Learning by Doing: The Case of Online Lending: Modeling Approach

-We model the DL's problem as a discrete-time, infinite-horizon, dynamic control problem with the following timeline.
-A prospective borrower (consumer) is characterized by her periodic disposable income (or ability to pay), $\theta$, drawn from a known distribution \myeq{F}.
+We model the lender's problem as a discrete-time, infinite-horizon, dynamic control problem with the following timeline.
+A prospective borrower (consumer) has periodic disposable income (or ability to pay) $\theta$, drawn from a known distribution \myeq{F}.
 We call $\theta$ ``income."
-The lender extends an unsecured loan, as is typically the case in DL, with a periodic interest rate $r$ which is set by the market (or, as is often the case, by regulation; in Section \ref{sec_endo} we extend the model to allow for an endogenous interest rate).
-The corresponding discount rate is $d= \frac{1}{1+r}$.
+In each period $t$, the lender offers the consumer a one-period unsecured loan of $\mu_t$ dollars at interest rate $r_t$.
+The discount rate corresponding to loan amount $\mu_t$ is $d_t= \frac{1}{1+r_t}$.
+For technical convenience, we use as our decision variables the discount rate $d_t$ and the repayment amount the borrower would pay at the end of period $t$, $y_t=\mu_t/d_t$.

 The realization of $\theta$ is unknown to the lender, who knows only the income distribution $F$.
-We assume $F$ has a differentiable density $f$ defined over $[0,u)$ where $u>0$ may be finite or infinite (our model extends to distributions with positive support $[l,u)$ for $l>0$).
-The hazard function corresponding to the income distribution \myeq{F} is $H(x)=\dfrac{f(x)}{1-F(x)}$.
+We assume $F$ has a differentiable density $f$ with support $[0,u)$ where $u>0$ may be finite or infinite (our model extends in a straightforward way to distributions with positive support $[l,u)$ for $l>0$).
+The hazard function corresponding to the income distribution \myeq{F} is $H(x)=\frac{f(x)}{1-F(x)}$.
 We assume:

-\myasmp{ $G(x)=xH(x)$ is strictly increasing for all $x\in[0,u)$, $G(0)=0$ and $G(u)\geq1$. } (When $u$ is infinite, we interpret the condition $G(u)\geq 1$ as $\lim_{x\to\infty}G(x)\geq 1$).
-Assumption \ref{assumpt1} holds for many distributions of interest.
-It clearly holds for a distribution $F$ with a (weakly) increasing hazard rate with finite support $[0,u)$, $f(0)<\infty$ and $\lim_{x\to u}f(u)>0$, such as the uniform distribution.
-Other distributions satisfying Assumption \ref{assumpt1} include the Beta, Gamma and Weibull distributions (see in Proofs Section \ref{app_assump1_dist}).
-Not all distributions satisfy Assumption \ref{assumpt1}.
-For example, the folded Cauchy distribution has a non-monotone $G(x)$.
+\myasmp{ $G(x)=xH(x)$ is strictly increasing for all $x\in[0,u)$, $G(0)=0$ and $G(u)\geq1$, } (when $u$ is infinite, we interpret the condition $G(u)\geq 1$ as $\lim_{x\to\infty}G(x)\geq 1$).
+Assumption \ref{assumpt1} clearly holds for any distribution $F$ with a (weakly) increasing hazard rate and finite support $[0,u)$, $f(0)<\infty$ and $\lim_{x\to u}f(u)>0$, such as the uniform distribution.
+Other distributions satisfying Assumption \ref{assumpt1} include the Beta, Gamma and Weibull distributions (see Proofs in Appendix \ref{app_assump1_dist}).
+Not all distributions satisfy Assumption \ref{assumpt1}: for example, the folded Cauchy distribution has a non-monotone $G(x)$.